UNIVERSITY OF WISCONSIN River Falls

 The School Psychology Program does not give credit for work or life experience to fulfill a class requirement.
 Class requirements can only be waived through credits documented on a transcript.
 However, work experience may be considered an asset during the application process, and life and work experiences in related fields provide an excellent foundation for learning in graduate school.

-Courses typically meet Monday through Thursday from September through May.
-Most begin at 4 p.m. or later.
-During the first two years of the program, students in the School Psychology Program can expect to take classes either two or three evenings per week.
-During the third and fourth years of the program, students spend less time on campus and more time directly in schools where they complete required field placement credits.
+Courses typically meet Monday through Thursday from September through May, with summer options being available for some classes.
+Most courses are primarily face-to-face and begin at 4 p.m. or later.
+During the first two years of the program, School Psychology Program students can expect to take classes two nights per week, though available summer sections provide some varied options.
+During the third and fourth years of the program, students spend less time on campus and more time completing required field experiences in schools.
 Some required courses are only offered in the summer, with most of those class sessions occurring in the evenings at 4 p.m. or later.
 See the Required Course Sequence for a listing of courses and what term each is offered.

 During the third year of training, School Psychology students complete practicum with cooperating school districts in western Wisconsin and in or around the Twin Cities of Minnesota.
 The locations of these experiences are determined by program faculty and will be prioritized by student learning needs.
 Students complete two 300-hour practicum experiences in two different locations, for a total of 600 hours of field-based practicum work.
 This is equivalent to about 20 hours per week in a school setting for an entire school year.
 Students are expected to make practicum a priority.
 Students may need to reduce or eliminate other daytime work in order to accommodate the practicum experience.
 Consistent with national accreditation (NASP) requirements, the practicum experience is unpaid.